dlbewley/demo-virt/demos/vgt/readme.md

 ## linux-bridge

-Adding a 2nd linux bridge `br-trunk` to the NIC (eg ens224) underlying the OVS-bridge `br-vmdata` does work.
+Creating 2nd linux-bridge `br-trunk` on the NIC (eg ens224) does work.

+Using linux-bridge and ovs-bridge on the same NIC is not supported.
+In my test the ovs-bridge stopped working.

 * [br-trunk Linux Bridge](networking/components/br-trunk/linux-bridge/) (pass)
 * [trunk Network Attachment](networking/components/trunk/linux-bridge/) (pass)